General Injury FAQs

 We are always happy to review an offer to see if we can improve your outcome.
 Many times, coverage is overlooked or hidden.
 Sometimes a lawyer can help by dealing with competing claims and reimbursement.
 It is always worth a call for an evaluation to see how we can help – if we can’t, we will tell you.

 Contact the Law Offices of Gary Bruce by calling 706-596-1446 today for a free case evaluation.
-Our attorneys serve Columbus, Fort Benning and all of Georgia, as well as clients in Phenix City and nearby communities in neighboring Georgia.
+Our attorneys serve Columbus, Ft Moore (formerly Ft Benning) and all of Georgia, as well as clients in Phenix City and nearby communities in neighboring Georgia.